 - Additional Work Claim Form - for Current Staff for existing University employees to claim for approved additional work outside their normal role

 - - for Academic Tutors to submit a claim for hours worked.

 Claims - External and casual workers (including Demonstrators and Invigilators)

-- Fee and Expenses Claim Form - for External Claims - for non-University employees to claim consultancy, external examiner.
+- External Fee and Expenses Claim Form (Sep 2017).doc (003).docx - for non-University employees to claim consultancy, external examiner.